Vinayakas: The Mānava-Gṛhyasūtra

 The Vināyakas in their original demonic role are mentioned only in a limited number of Brahmanical texts that are essentially within only one school of the Vedas, the Kṛṣṇa Yajur Veda.

 The Vināyakas are first mentioned in the Mānava-Gṛhyasūtras where they appear as four demonic creatures.
-Dating for the Mānava-Gṛhyasūtra is only tentative, but P. V. Kane assigns it to a period prior to 600-300 BCE and considers that they had attained a position of authority in the 2nd century BCE.
-S. Bhattachrji dates them between 600-200 BCE.
-Macdonell dates them between 500-200 BCE.
+Dating for the Mānava-Gṛhyasūtra is only tentative, but P. V. Kane assigns it to a period prior to 600–300 BCE and considers that they had attained a position of authority in the 2nd century BCE.
+S. Bhattachrji dates them between 600 and 200 BCE.
+Macdonell dates them between 500 and 200 BCE.

 Thapan concludes that the period reflected in the Vināyaka section of the Mānava-Gṛhyasūtra must have been between the end of the 3rd and early 2nd century BCE.
 She based this conclusion in part on the fact that in the Mānava-Gṛhyasūtra the Vināyakas are associated with various other beings, including three of the four Buddhist lokpālas (guardians of the quarters), as well as the deities Mahādeva and Mahāsena.
 Mahādeva and Mahāsena were popular gods during the Aśokan period, a time when the spread of Buddhism must have posed a challenge to adherents of the Vedic tradition.
 Thapan says that this association implies that "not only was Buddhism viewed inimically by the brāmaņa authors of this text..., but so were Mahādeva and Mahāsena."